susanszkyp/IntroToLogicTextbook/README.md

  ## License

- This textbook is produced as an Open Educatiocal Resource (OER).
+ This textbook is produced as an _Open Educational Resource_ (OER).
 It is licenced under [CC BY-NC-SA 4.0 DEED Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).

  ## Thankses

- The textbook is currently being written with the help of a Writing Across the Curriculum (WAC) fellowship at City College, City University of New York.
+ This textbook is currently being written with the help of a _Writing Across the Curriculum_ (WAC) fellowship at _City College, City University of New York_.